-To deactivate: Press and hold the LOCK and UNLOCK buttons for at least three seconds.
+To deactivate: Press and hold the LOCK and UNLOCK buttons for at least 3 seconds.

-The hazard lights will quickly flash three times to confirm that the horn beep feature has been deactivated.
+The hazard lights will flash three times to confirm that the horn beep feature has been deactivated.

-To activate: Press and hold the LOCK and UNLOCK buttons for at least three seconds once more.
+To activate: Press and hold the LOCK and UN-LOCK buttons for at least 3 seconds once more.

-The hazard lights will flash once and the

-horn will sound once to confirm that the horn beep feature has been reactivated.
+The hazard lights will flash once and the horn will sound once to confirm that the horn beep feature has been reactivated.

-Deactivating the horn beep feature does not silence the panic alarm.
+Deactivating the horn beep feature does not silence the horn if the alarm is triggered.